Chapter 3 – Relationship to Clients – annotated

 [1] A lawyer cannot render effective professional service to a client unless there is full and unreserved communication between them.
 At the same time, the client must feel completely secure and entitled to proceed on the basis that, without any express request or stipulation on the client’s part, matters disclosed to or discussed with the lawyer will be held in strict confidence.

-[2] This rule must be distinguished from the evidentiary rule of lawyer and client privilege, which is also a constitutionally protected right, concerning oral or documentary communications passing between the client and the lawyer.
+[2] This Code rule must be distinguished from the evidentiary rule of lawyer and client privilege, which is also a constitutionally protected right, concerning oral or documentary communications passing between the client and the lawyer.
 The ethical rule is wider and applies without regard to the nature or source of the information or the fact that others may share the knowledge.

 [3] A lawyer owes the duty of confidentiality to every client without exception and whether or not the client is a continuing or casual client.
 The duty survives the professional relationship and continues indefinitely after the lawyer has ceased to act for the client, whether or not differences have arisen between them.